zync/zync-maya/README.md

 Before trying to install zync-maya, make sure to [download zync-python](https://github.com/zync/zync-python) and follow the setup instructions there.

+# Warning

+Note that the simplest and recommended way to install Zync plugins is through the Zync Plugin Installer (see [instructions](https://sites.google.com/site/zyncpublic/doc/install#plugins)).
+The steps described below are for advanced users and we recommend to proceed with them only if you need to modify the plugin code for your custom needs.

 ## Clone the Repository

 Clone this repository to the desired location on your local system.
 If you're doing a site-wide plugin install, this will have to be a location accessible by everyone using the plugins.

 ## Config File